 When operating in real-address mode, the default addressing and operand size is 16 bits.
-An address-size override can be used in real-address mode to enable 32-bit addressing; however, the maximum allowable 32-bit linear address is still 000FFFFFH (2^{20} -1).
+An address-size override can be used in real-address mode to enable 32-bit addressing.
+However, the maximum allowable 32-bit linear address is still 000FFFFFH (2-1).

-3.3.3.
-Extended Physical Addressing
+3.3.6 Extended Physical Addressing in Protected Mode

-Beginning with the P6 family processors, the IA-32 architecture supports addressing of up to 64 GBytes (236 bytes) of physical memory.
-A program or task cannot address locations in this address space directly.
-Instead it addresses individual linear address spaces of up to 4 GBytes that are mapped to the larger 64-GByte physical address space through the processor's virtual memory management mechanism.
-A program can switch between linear address spaces within this 64-GByte physical address space by changing segment selectors in the segment registers.
+Beginning with P6 family processors, the IA-32 architecture supports addressing of up to 64 GBytes (2 bytes) of physical memory.
+A program or task could not address locations in this address space directly.
+Instead, it addresses individual linear address spaces of up to 4 GBytes that mapped to 64-GByte physical address space through a virtual memory management mechanism.
+Using this mechanism, an operating system can enable a program to switch 4-GByte linear address spaces within 64-GByte physical address space.

 The use of extended physical addressing requires the processor to operate in protected mode and the operating system to provide a virtual memory management system.
-(See "36-Bit Physical Addressing Using the PAE Paging Mechanism" in Chapter 3 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3 for more information about this addressing mechanism.)
+See "36-Bit Physical Addressing Using the PAE Paging Mechanism" in Chapter 3 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3.